Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 • Pi exposes a USB Ethernet interface

-• Host receives an IP via DHCP
+• Pi assigns the host an IP via DHCP